 Each participant will receive a child's work book.
 The log book is designed so they can record evidence for their mentors to sign off.
 Upon completion of each level of the award the children will receive their certificate and medal.

-The skills and hobbies challenge is designed to encourage the children to undertake their own extra-curricular learning through the development of a skill or hobby that interests them.
+The hobbies and skills challenge is designed to encourage the children to undertake their own extra-curricular learning through the development of a skill or hobby that interests them.
 The challenge will help the children develop a new talent or skill, enabling them to participate in a wider range of activities, develop as an individual, grown in confidence and potentially become a more self-efficient individual.